“Is SEO worth it?” and “Is SEO dead now that ChatGPT is here?” are questions I hear regularly as the owner of a digital marketing agency.

 Absolutely not.
 Businesses are still making money because Google and Bing puts them at the top of the search results.

 But things could change quickly for a lot of industries that relied on SEO with Question and Answer formats.
 Chat functionality is now built into Bing and Google is sure to follow suit shortly.
 So instead of typing into Google “recipe for roast chicken” and having to choose from 10 different search results… you could simply type that same thing into ChatGPT or Bing Chat and get your answer.

 That method just changed search engine referral traffic to countless websites and once the general public get used to it, SEO traffic will be heavily reduced for some websites and will impact some industries more than others.

 So you can see how some old SEO techniques that were once highly effective are now dead.
 What used to work and could rapidly promote your business up the Google rankings ladder, quickly, easily and cheaply is not available anymore.

 If you’re responsible for the company email account, you’ve probably had weekly emails from companies in India that promise 1st page rankings for only a few hundred dollars a month.
 That kind of service is dead.
 It doesn’t work.
 It did a number of years ago, but not anymore.

 Don’t be tempted.
 They will cost you reputation with Google, and that’s not something you want to mess with.

 OK so now you know SEO isn’t all gravy.
 It can work, but it requires work to do so.
 So what can you do to make SEO worth it if you’re going to commit to that channel?

-Answer: Content marketing with amplification
+Answer: Smart content marketing with some amplification

 Content marketing is what Google wanted you to do all along.
 It’s the new form of SEO that can not only work as far as search engine results and rankings, but it can work on different mediums as a great marketing campaign both in paid and free promotion.